mir-am/LightTwinSVM/paper/paper.md

 ---

 # Abstract
 This paper presents the `LightTwinSVM` program and its features.
 It is a simple and fast implementation of twin support vector machine algorithm (TwinSVM).
-Numerical experiments on benchmark datasets shows the effectiveness of the `LightTwinSVM` program in terms of accuracy.
+Numerical experiments on benchmark datasets show the effectiveness of the `LightTwinSVM` program in terms of accuracy.
 This program can be used by researchers, students, and practitioners to solve classifications tasks.

 # Introduction